idealo/imagededup/README.md

 pip install imagededup
 ```

 ⚠️ **Note**: imagededup comes with TensorFlow CPU-only support by default.
-If you have a machine with GPU support, you should rather install it
+If you have GPUs, you should rather
-especially if you use CNN to find duplicates.
+install the TensorFlow version with GPU support especially when you use CNN to find duplicates.
 It's way faster.
-See the [TensorFlow guide](https://www.tensorflow.org/install/gpu)
+See the
-for more details on how to install it.
+[TensorFlow guide](https://www.tensorflow.org/install/gpu) for more details on how to install it.

 * Install imagededup from the GitHub source: